firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=d&rss=1).

-The last time downloaded was found to be dated: Fri Jun  5 23:00:24 UTC 2015.
+The last time downloaded was found to be dated: Sat Jun  6 00:09:20 UTC 2015.

 The ipset `php_dictionary` has **508** entries, **508** unique IPs.